tlswg/tls13-spec/draft-ietf-tls-tls13.md

 configuration identifier for each connection, thus preventing replay.
 Implementations are responsible for ensuring uniqueness of the identifier in this case.

+The elapsed_time field in the early_data extension SHOULD be used by servers to limit the time over which the first flight might be replayed.
+A server can store the time at which it sends a server configuration to a client, or encode the time in a ticket.
+Then, each time it receives an early_data extension, it can check to see if the value used by the client matches its expectations.

+The elapsed_time value provided by the client will be shorter than the actual time elapsed on the server by a single round trip time.
+This difference is comprised of the delay in sending the NewSessionTicket message to the client, plus the time taken to send the ClientHello to the server.
+For this reason, a server SHOULD measure the round trip time prior to sending the NewSessionTicket message and account for that in the value it saves.

+There are several potential sources of error that make an exact measurement of time difficult.
+Variations in client and server clocks are likely to be minimal, outside of gross time corrections.
+Network propagation delays are most likely causes of a mismatch in legitimate values for elapsed time.
+Both the NewSessionTicket and ClientHello messages might be retransmitted and therefore delayed, which might be hidden by TCP.

+A small allowance for errors in clocks and variations in measurements is advisable.
+However, any allowance also increases the opportunity for replay.
+In this case, it is better to reject early data than to risk greater exposure to replay attacks.

 ### Server Parameters